Shridar Ganesan, MD, PhD

 With a research interest in breast cancer biology and DNA repair, I am currently exploring how DNA repair defects in cancers can be exploited to develop novel effective treatments.
 I am also active in applying next-generation sequencing technology to identify specific genomic changes in cancers that can be therapeutically targeted.
-As a physician/scientist I both run a basic research laboratory focused on breast cancer biology and see patients in the Stacy Goldstein Breast Cancer Center.
+We work closely with computational scientists in interpreting large scale cancer genome data As a physician/scientist I run a basic science laboratory focused on cancer genomics and breast cancer biology and also see patients in the Stacy Goldstein Breast Cancer Center.
+I also run the Rutgers Cancer Institute Molecular Tumor Board.
 In the clinic, I work collaboratively with experts across multi-disciplines and have the opportunity to put theory into practice as we aim to develop the next generation of targeted treatments for breast cancer.
 Working with a team of radiation oncologists, surgical oncologists, nurses, social workers, genetic specialists and others, I help patients understand their specific disease and their treatment options so that they can make informed decisions.
-I am also an associate professor of medicine and pharmacology at Robert Wood Johnson Medical School.

-I am the author or co-author of more than 40 publications and serve on the editorial board of the journal Frontiers in Molecular and Cellular Oncology.
+I am the author or co-author of more than 100 publications and am an Associate Editor for JCO-Precision Oncology.

 May 4, 2023